WP Optimal State Plugin Banner

 • Click "Clean Now" for ⏳ Unapproved Comments (if you've already moderated them).

-This utility allows you to save all your plugin configurations (from Section 1, 7, 8) to a single .json file.
+This utility allows you to save all your plugin configurations to a single .json file.
 You can use this to create a backup of your settings or to quickly migrate your exact setup to another website.
+You can also restrict plugin access to specific administrator accounts.

 🚨 IMPORTANT: What is NOT Exported

-This feature ONLY exports the plugin's settings, such as your configurations for scheduled tasks and performance features.
+This feature ONLY exports the plugin's settings, such as your configurations for scheduled tasks, performance features, and user access restrictions.
 It does NOT export your database backups, cached pages, or activity logs.
-Always download your .sql backups separately from Section 1.
+Always download your database backups separately from Section 1.

 📤 9.1.
 Exporting Settings

-1. Navigate to Section 9: Settings Export & Import in the plugin dashboard and expand it.
+1. Navigate to Section 12: Settings & Security in the plugin dashboard.

 2. Click the "Export Settings" button.